 The requirement for a first class degree with honours can be alternatively demonstrated by a strong degree at master's level.

-The InFoMM CDT has 12 fully-funded studentships for October 2017 start, covering all fees and providing a maintenance grant (over £14,500) to support living expenses for the four years.
+The InFoMM CDT has at least 12 fully-funded studentships for October 2018 start, covering all fees and providing a maintenance grant (over £14,500) to support living expenses for the four years.
 Of these, up to four studentships will be available to applicants regardless of nationality.
 The remaining studentships are restricted to UK/EU nationals.
-We will automatically assign students to funding and no separate application for funding is required.
+We will automatically assign students to funding and no separate application for funding is required

 The InFoMM CDT would also be pleased to receive applications from students who have their own funding.